heymichellemac/heymichellemac-hugo/content/blog/2022/01/overcoming-procrastination.md

 With all that in mind, here are some things to try:

 - Try gamifying your work - there are lots of fun to-do lists like [Habitica](https://habitica.com/) that make tracking and completing tasks much more enjoyable.
 - Use the Pomodoro Technique to block out your work sessions.
-I wrote about how I use this technique to write more articles here: [My Writing Workflow For Content Creation](https://www.mishacreatrix.com/writing-workflow-Creation).
 - Take steps to alleviate your frustration.
 If it's not getting clarity from your boss, send them a message.
-If you're working with someone challenging that might be a bigger rabbit hole but here's an article that might help: [10 Tips for Dealing With Difficult People at Work](https://www.thebalancecareers.com/dealing-with-difficult-people-at-work-1917903)

 ---